rabbitmq/rabbitmq-website/site/access-control.md

 more about what tags are supported and how they limit management UI access.

-## <a id="topic-authorisation" class="anchor" href="#topic-authorisation">Topic Authorisation</a>
+## <a id="topic-authorization" class="anchor" href="#topic-authorization">Topic Authorization</a>

-As of version 3.7.0, RabbitMQ supports topic authorisation for topic exchanges.
-The routing key of a message published to a topic exchange is taken into account when publishing authorisation is enforced (e.g. in RabbitMQ default authorisation backend, the routing key is matched against a regular expression to decide whether the message can be routed downstream or not).
+As of version 3.7.0, RabbitMQ supports topic authorization for topic exchanges.
+The routing key of a message published to a topic exchange is taken into account when publishing authorization is enforced (e.g. in RabbitMQ default authorization backend, the routing key is matched against a regular expression to decide whether the message can be routed downstream or not).
-Topic authorisation targets protocols like STOMP and MQTT, which are structured around topics and use topic exchanges under the hood.
+Topic authorization targets protocols like STOMP and MQTT, which are structured around topics and use topic exchanges under the hood.

-Topic authorisation is an additional layer on top of existing checks for publishers.
+Topic authorization is an additional layer on top of existing checks for publishers.
 Publishing a message to a topic-typed exchange will go through both the
 <code>basic.publish</code> and the routing key checks.
 The latter is never called if the former refuses access.

-Topic authorisation can also be enforced for topic consumers.
+Topic authorization can also be enforced for topic consumers.
 Note that it works different for different protocols.
-The concept of topic authorisation only really makes sense for the topic-oriented protocols such as MQTT and STOMP.
+The concept of topic authorization only really makes sense for the topic-oriented protocols such as MQTT and STOMP.
 In AMQP 0-9-1, for example, consumers consume from queues and thus the standard resource permissions apply.
 In addition for AMQP 0-9-1, binding routing keys between an AMQP 0-9-1 topic exchange and